 Returns: negative on error, and positive on success.

-Use Case Implementation
+Use Case Implementations

-This section will provide pseudocode examples how the programming model introduced in section 5 can be applied to create VDS for the use cases 3.1, 3.3, 3.4 and 3.5.
+This section will provide pseudo-code examples to show how the programming model introduced in the “VDS Programming Model” section on page 19 can be applied to create a VDS for the use cases described in the “VDS Use Cases” section beginning on page 7.

-Excalibur Use Case
+The Excalibur Use Case

-For this use, case source datasets do not exist at the time we create the VDS.
+For this use case, source datasets do not exist at the time the VDS is created.
 The source HDF5 files and datasets will be written by independent processes and will be available for applications that access the VDS.

-We will start with the programming model step 2 - defining creation properties and dataspace for the VDS, then we will proceed with selecting elements in each of the source datasets and the corresponding elements in the VDS, and mapping before creating the VDS.
+The sample code below starts with step 2 of the programming model - defining creation properties and a dataspace for the VDS.
+Next the code will select elements in each of the source datasets and the corresponding elements in the VDS.
+Finally, the code shows the mapping of elements before creating the VDS.